keshavshivkumar/CircleofLife/reports/CircleOfLife.md

 ## Observations

 - The agent performs very well, considering the environment provides only partial information.
-- The win rate for 150 timesteps is on average 83.5%.
+- The win rate for 150 timesteps is on average 83.5%., with a standard deviation of 3.989209584.
 - The loss rates are:
-    - 0% due to timeout.
+    - 0% due to timeout, with a standard deviation of 0.
-    - 16.5% due to death from predator.
+    - 16.5% due to death from predator, with a standard deviation of 3.989209584.
 - The agent was able to identify the prey node correctly about 3.9295887% of the timesteps.

 ## Inference